jovankoledin/light_phone/README.md

 A LED display that moves a wave like pattern across a screen and displays notification updates from your iphone

 ## How it works
-ESP32 controller runs a RTOS with two main tasks:
+ESP-WROOM-32 runs a RTOS with two main tasks:
 1. Display wave pattern on screen
 2. Read BLE notifications from a connected iphone